Selma Diamond

-Selma Diamond (August 5, 1920 – May 13, 1985) was a Canadian-born American comedian, actress, and radio and television writer, known for her high-range, raspy voice and her portrayal of Selma Hacker on the first two seasons of the NBC television comedy series Night Court.
+Selma Diamond (August 5, 1920 – May 13, 1985) was a Canadian and American comedienne, actress, and radio and television writer, known for her high-range, raspy voice and her portrayal of Selma Hacker on the first two seasons of the NBC television comedy series Night Court.
 Diamond was also the main inspiration for the character of Sally Rogers on the series The Dick Van Dyke Show.

 Early life

 Diamond was born on August 5, 1920, in London, Ontario, Canada, to a tailor and his wife.
 Diamond's grandmother was a suffragette.
 When Diamond was a young girl, they moved to Brooklyn, New York.

 Diamond attended high school in Brooklyn and graduated from New York University.

 Career

 Diamond published cartoons and humor essays in The New Yorker.
 Later, she moved to the West Coast and hired an agent.
 She worked in radio and, eventually, television.
 Her first radio writing credit was in 1943 on Blue Ribbon Town with Groucho Marx.
 That initial credit turned into a 65-week tenure with Marx's show and a longer friendship with him.
 She also wrote for the Camel Caravan with Jimmy Durante and Garry Moore, The Drene Show with Rudy Vallee, Duffy's Tavern, and The Kenny Baker Show.

 Diamond wrote for the radio version of The Adventures of Ozzie and Harriet for 20 weeks.
 She left that show in 1950 and became one of the staff hired by comedy writer Goodman Ace (who had previously hired her for some work on Danny Kaye's 1940s radio show) for The Big Show (1950–1952), the 90-minute weekly program hosted by actress Tallulah Bankhead.
 In 1951-1952, Diamond collaborated with cartoonist Gill Fox, writing for his "Jeanie" comic strip that ran daily in the New York Herald Tribune.

 Diamond moved to television as one of the writers for Sid Caesar and Imogene Coca's Your Show of Shows.
 While writing for another Caesar vehicle, Caesar's Hour, Diamond earned an Emmy nomination.
 She also worked for Ace once again, writing for Perry Como's Kraft Music Hall television series.
 In 1961, Diamond said about being the only female in a group of five writers for the Como show: "They feel handicapped, not me."
 At another time, she said, "It's like being Red China.
 I'm there.
 They just don't recognize me."
 Carl Reiner said that he had Diamond in mind when he created Sally Rogers as a character in The Dick Van Dyke Show.